d3lta-v/AQILITY/README.md

 ![alt text](https://raw.githubusercontent.com/sammy0025/AQILITY/master/Assets/AQILITYLogo.png)

----
-Made by StatiX Industries
+by StatiX Electromechanics, a subsidiary company of [StatiX Industries](https://statixind.net)

-##Name:
-####AQILITY (Air Quality Acquisition Ability)
+#AQILITY (Air Quality Acquisition Ability)

-##Synopsis:
 ![alt text](https://raw.githubusercontent.com/sammy0025/AQILITY/master/Assets/EAGLEScreenshot.png  "AQILITY")

 This is the open source version of the AQILITY, the free, crowd-sourced software and hardware platform for air quality detection and the upload of data to the cloud.
+We were simply people who thought we could do something about the Singapore/Indonesian transboundary haze, and this is what we've made.
+Enjoy!

+####How to access live data from the currently deployed sensor:

-Sample processed **(live)** data which is processed by the MATLAB program included in this repo can be accessed [here](https://thingspeak.com/channels/56281).
+Processed **(live)** data which is processed by the MATLAB program included in this repo can be accessed on ThingSpeak [here](https://thingspeak.com/channels/56281).

 ![alt text](https://raw.githubusercontent.com/sammy0025/AQILITY/master/Assets/Processed.png)